 Most amenities are available in town, including a supermarket, internet café, and public telephones.
 Sunday is the day off (no activities organised).
 If you’d like to arrange an excursion to tour the area and further afield, the project staff will be happy to assist you with this.
 Excursions will be organised according to the weekly planning by the project manager.

 Meals Food is provided and you and other volunteers will take turns to prepare meals for the group and wash up.
-You can do grocery shopping with the staff when they go into town to replenish stocks.